December 20, 2012

 Finding the English name for tokhme sharbati was quite a challenge.
 The label on the package that I purchased from an Iranian grocery store said chia seeds.
 However, after Googling tokhme sharbati, I also came across names such as basil seeds or mountain basil seeds.

-شربت Sharbat has a long history in the Persian cuisine with many variations.
+شربت Sharbat has a long history in Persian cuisine with many variations.
 Ismail Gorgani wrote in his 12th-century Persian book, Zakhireye Khawrazmshahi, which was very much influenced by Ibn Sina's book of Qanoon (Canon of Medicine), about sharbat such as sekanjabin, pomegranate, etc. These sugar-sweetened drinks may be made with fruits, vegetables, herbal seeds, rose water, and saffron.
 Now that we are told not to eat too much sugar and almost everyone is concerned about not becoming diabetic, I reduced the amount of sugar in this recipe compared to the recipe that was used in our home growing up.
 You may want to adjust the amount of sugar/sugar syrup to your taste and your diet.
 You can also substitute honey for sugar.
 I should point out that the authentic Iranian way of adding sugar to any sharbat is to make a sugar syrup first.
-For sugar syrup, add a cup of sugar to a cup of water in a small pan, bring to a gentle boil on medium-high heat, stir until sugar is completely dissolved.
+For sugar syrup, add a cup of sugar to a cup of water in a small pan, bring to a gentle boil on medium-high heat, and stir until the sugar is completely dissolved.
 Lower the heat and simmer for another 15-20 minutes until the syrup is reduced and thickens a bit.

 Sharbat-e Tokhme Sharbati